YacineOuhrouche/Circuits_Repo/Analog_Circuits/Electrical_Machines/README.md

 Welcome to the **Electrical Machines** repository! 🎉
 This collection demonstrates various **electrical machines**, including motors, generators, transformers, and more.
 These machines are fundamental in energy conversion processes—such as mechanical to electrical energy and vice versa—and are critical in both industrial and consumer applications.

-Each folder contains:

-✅ A brief explanation of the machine's functionality
-✅ A schematic image
-✅ The machine setup and/or working principles

 ---

 ## ⚡ Quick Links to Each Machine